Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Results

 \section{Results}

-The results reported in the previous section are summarized in Table \ref{tab:results}, where we provide the \textit{Gaia} source identification and the obtained parameters from DR3, the statistical distances calculated with the recalibrated H$\alpha$ surface brightness–radius relation and also the Bayesian distances.
-The peculiar velocities $V_{\rm pec}$ are also reported in the table.
-A description for each column of the table is provided as a note.
-We recommend to use the Bayesian distances when available and the statistical distances otherwise.
+The results reported in the previous section are summarized in Table \ref{tab:dist_catalog}, where we provide the heliocentric distances calculated with the recalibrated $\log R_{\rm pc}$\,--\,$\log S_{\rm H\alpha}$ relation and using the Bayesian method.
+Peculiar velocities $V_{\rm pec}$, Galactocentric distances as their components are also reported in the table.
+Asterisks in the ``\textit{Gaia} id.'' column mark PNe with central stars identified in the \textit{Gaia} DR3 data archive.
+Column descriptions are provided in the table notes.